reliablyhq/documentation/docs/guides/slo/define-slos/index.md

 * Answer **Yes** when asked if you want to add another service.

-The Reliably CLI will then create a `reliably.yaml` configuration file in your working directory.
-This file will be used to
-[generate your SLO report](/docs/guides/slo/slo-reports/).
+The Reliably CLI will then create a `reliably.yaml` configuration file in your working directory and it will also upload the generated file to the Reliably server.
+This file will be used to [generate your SLO report](/docs/guides/slo/slo-reports/).

 You could also create this configuration file yourself, as explained in the next